Onyx-Protocol/Onyx/docs/protocol/specifications/validation.md

 **Algorithm:**

 1. Compute the [assets merkle root](blockchain.md#assets-merkle-root) of the state.
-2. The block commitment in the input state must contain the computed assets merkle root; if not, halt and return false.
+2. The block header in the input state must contain the computed assets merkle root; if not, halt and return false.
 3. Assign the input state to the current blockchain state.
 4. Return true.